graphistry/graphistry-cli/docs/backup-and-restore.md

 0 0 * * 0 TO_PATH=/var/graphistry/ /var/graphistry/compose/etc/scripts/backup.sh
 ```

-#### creating a script that has several variables that your crontab entry will call:
+#### Creating a script that has several variables that your crontab entry will call

 ```
 #!/bin/bash